hsm_greatest_failed_art.epI

 Soul-feelings come from within.

 The way a sunset looks through YOUR eyes.
-How a rhythm feels in YOUR bones.
+How a rhythm feels in YOUR heart.
 What YOUR favorite food tastes like on YOUR tongue.

 This is why We Failed HSM.